 As energy is transferred to the lower energy state a phase transition to the higher energy state occurs, akin to a melting or an evaporation process.
 For a first order phase transition (PT), the transformation of one state into the other occurs at a specific temperature, termed the critical temperature, and the process is characterized by absorption of latent heat during the phase conversion, leading to a constancy or discontinuity of certain thermodynamic variables as the energy density or temperature is increased.
 In this picture, it is tacitly assumed that the phase transition occurs between states in thermodynamic equilibrium.
-From such thermodynamical considerations, and from more elaborate models based on the fundamental theory for the strong interaction, quantum chromo dynamics (e.g., lattice QCD calculations), estimates for the critical temperature should be $T_c \approx 175$ MeV in the case of a vanishing baryon chemical potential [11].
+From such thermodynamical considerations, and from more elaborate models based on the fundamental theory for the strong interaction, quantum chromo dynamics (e.g., lattice QCD calculations), estimates for the critical temperature and the order of the transition can be made.
+Calculations indicate that the critical temperature should be $T_c \approx 175 \text{ MeV}$ in the case of a vanishing baryon chemical potential [11].
 The order of the transition at various values of the chemical potential is not known.
 In general, a decreasing critical temperature with increasing chemical potential is expected.
 Likewise, at non-zero chemical potential a mixed phase of coexisting hadron gas, HG, and QGP is predicted to exist in a certain temperature interval around the critical temperature.
 Recently calculational techniques have progressed to the point of allowing an extension of the lattice methods also to finite chemical potential.
 Such calculations also suggest the existence of a critical point at larger chemical potential above which, the transition may be of first order.